-Organisms, of course, can adjust to changing climate: It’s a reality of life on Earth that’s been going on for millions of years.
-But the unusual rate of anthropogenic global warming is likely to stymie the ability of some species to migrate to new territory or genetically adapt to the new environment.
+Organisms, of course, can adjust to changing climate: it’s a reality of life on Earth that’s been going on for millions of years.
+However, the unusual rate of anthropogenic global warming is likely to hinder the ability of some species to migrate to new territory or genetically adapt to the new environment.

 Resident species may find themselves under threat from newcomers expanding their range under the changing climate: competitors, predators, and potential pathogens.

-And climate-related threats from other organisms needn't even come from non-native or colonizing species.
-For example, the mountain pine beetle—a bark beetle that kills the pines it bores into to reproduce—is indigenous to the western U.S. and Canada, but the region’s cold winters and short summers served as a natural check on major outbreaks.
-Recent decades, however, have seen large epidemics of pine-beetle infestation in the Rocky Mountains that that have killed tens of millions of acres of pine forest—from mid-elevation ponderosa woods to subalpine whitebark-pine groves.
+Climate-related threats from other organisms needn't come from non-native or colonizing species.
+For example, the mountain pine beetle--a bark beetle that kills the pines it bores into to reproduce--is indigenous to the western U.S. and Canada, but the region’s cold winters and short summers served as a natural check on major outbreaks.
+Recent decades, however, have seen large epidemics of pine-beetle infestation in the Rocky Mountains that that have killed tens of millions of acres of pine forest--from mid-elevation ponderosa woods to subalpine whitebark-pine groves.
 This has impacted many wildernesses across the West, from the Black Elk Wilderness in the South Dakota Black Hills to the Mount Massive Wilderness in the Colorado Rockies.
 Ecologists suspect milder winters and longer, hotter summer temperatures, which enhance the beetle’s survival and fertility, are among the leading causes of this epic transformation of western conifer ecosystems.

-A changing climate will continue to change our wilderness areas: shifting the species composition of ecosystems, converting one ecosystem or even biome into another (e.g. forest to scrub or steppe), altering watershed hydrology and ecological-disturbance regimes, etc.
+A changing climate will continue to impact our wilderness areas: shifting the species composition of ecosystems, converting one ecosystem or biome into another (e.g. forest to scrub or steppe), altering watershed hydrology and ecological-disturbance regimes, etc.

 Wilderness managers must grapple with how to respond to these changes—or whether to respond at all.
-They’ll have to weigh an active, hands-on approach—say, culling invasive species or fighting larger, fiercer wildfires—against a passive, hands-off approach.
-It’s the classic quandary of wilderness management made all the more complicated—and pressing—by global warming’s across-the-board footprint.
+They’ll have to weigh an active, hands-on approach—like culling invasive species or fighting larger, fiercer wildfires—against a passive, hands-off approach.
+It’s the classic dilemma of wilderness management made all the more complicated—and pressing—by global warming’s across-the-board footprint.

-And because climate change will modify wildernesses from their “historical” ecological conditions, many argue this commonly used benchmark of naturalness—an arbitrary one, regardless, because of the reality of ecological change over time, with or without human influences—can’t guide management decisions.
-In 2010, Hobbs et al. proposed replacing naturalness with “a pluralistic approach that incorporates a suite of guiding principles, including historical fidelity, autonomy of nature, ecological integrity, and resilience, as well as managing with humility”.
+Because climate change will modify wildernesses from their “historical” ecological conditions, many argue this commonly used benchmark of naturalness—an arbitrary one, regardless, because of the reality of ecological change over time, with or without human influences—can’t guide management decisions.
+In 2010, Hobbs et al. proposed replacing naturalness with “a pluralistic approach that incorporates a suite of guiding principles, including historical fidelity, autonomy of nature, ecological integrity, and resilience, as well as managing with humility.”

 Resilience has been defined as “an ecosystem’s ability to maintain self-organizing properties in the face of perturbations,” while ecological integrity “emphasizes a broad suite of ecological indicators that represent intactness and healthy functioning ecosystems.”